 • Discussion on agenda and goals for workshop

-• Slides and videos on the state of the PRT industry
+• Slides and videos on the state of the personal rapid transit industry

 • Consensus on major goals